-- 241. Costa Rica reported the establishment of units specializing in receiving complaints in all seven of the country's provinces.
-These units are supplemented with inter-disciplinary response teams in courts specializing in domestic violence. - 242.
-Grenada reported that it receives complaints through its Royal Grenada Police Force, the Legal Aid and Counseling Clinic, and the Ministry of Social Development.
-Peru provided information on coverage in non-urban areas.
-Uruguay states that it has units specializing in domestic violence and specialized family courts responsible for cases of domestic violence and endowed with emergency powers in cases relating to the violation of children's and adolescents' rights. - 243.
-Venezuela reported that its 34 Oversight, Hearing, and Measures Courts and 16 trial courts with special jurisdiction in cases of violence against women.
+- complaints are received by Courts, the police (Carabineros), and the plain clothes police (Policía de Investigaciones). - 242 Costa Rica reported the establishment of units specializing in receiving complaints in all seven of the country's provinces.
+These units are supplemented with interdisciplinary response teams in courts specializing in domestic violence. - 243 Grenada reported that it receives complaints through its Royal Grenada Police Force, the Legal Aid and Counseling Clinic, and the Ministry of Social Development.
+For its part, Peru provided information on coverage in non-urban areas.
+Uruguay states that it has units specializing in domestic violence and specialized family courts responsible for cases of domestic violence and endowed with emergency powers in cases relating to the violation of children's and adolescents' rights. - 244 Venezuela reported that its 34 Oversight, Hearing, and Measures Courts and 16 trial courts with special jurisdiction in cases of violence against women.
 They provide psychological, social, and legal services.
-It reported that the Public Prosecution Service (Ministerio Público) has 67 special prosecutors' offices authorized to handle cases of violence against women and, essentially, to expedite justice at the inquiry phase for women victims of violence. - 244.
-In connection with the second indicator related to this same recommendation, Brazil, Colombia, the Dominican Republic, Paraguay, Peru, and Venezuela pointed out that they do have administrative bodies for receiving complaints of noncompliance with obligations relating to the right to a life free from violence, through the Attorney General's office, specialized administrative tribunals, and the Ombudsperson's Office. - 245.
-The Committee is troubled by the fact that the States were most challenged when it came to replies regarding the justice indicators.
-As a result, the CEVI received little information to enable it to ascertain whether the States managed to expand coverage and, if they did, whether that increased coverage applied only to rural areas and, if so, whether it met the criteria of adaptability with respect to specialized care for women victims of violence and other forms of discrimination.
-Thus, the CEVI did not receive information on accessibility in rural areas or on the adaptability of the units receiving complaints.

-- 246. Finally, the CEVI can also report greater awareness on the part of States of the importance of developing an inclusive and intercultural response to the needs of women and groups of women victims of violence, in a context of various forms of discrimination.
+It reported that the Public Prosecution Service (Ministerio Público) has 67 special prosecutors' offices authorized to handle violence against women cases and, essentially, to expedite justice at the inquiry phase for women victims of violence. - In connection with the second indicator related to this same recommendation, Brazil, Colombia, the Dominican Republic, Paraguay, Peru, and Venezuela pointed out that they do have administrative bodies for receiving complaints of noncompliance with obligations relating to the right to a life free from violence, through the Attorney General's office, specialized administrative tribunals, and the Ombudsperson's Office. - The Committee is troubled by the fact that the States were most challenged when it came to replies regarding the justice indicators.
+As a result, the CEVI received little information to enable it to ascertain whether the States managed to expand coverage and, if they did, whether that increased coverage applied only to rural areas and, if so, whether it met the criteria of adaptability in respect of specialized care for women victims of violence and other forms of discrimination.
+Thus, the CEVI did not receive information about accessibility in rural areas or about the adaptability of the units receiving complaints. - 247 Finally, the CEVI can also report greater awareness on the part of States of the importance of developing an inclusive and intercultural response to the needs of women and groups of women victims of violence, in a context of various forms of discrimination.
 Specifically, the CEVI elicited more information about centers providing specialized care for indigenous women and for girls and women with disabilities.
-The CEVI also obtained information on courses for training officials with respect to other grounds for discrimination, such as groups of transgender women. - 247.
-The Committee urges States to provide more information in later Rounds on the geographic location and socio-demographic characteristics of the places where most receiving entities and the new entities are to be found, so that the CEVI can ascertain whether they are in places that are accessible and in certain areas inhabited by women in vulnerable circumstances, such as rural, Afro-descendant, and indigenous women. - 248.
-For all of the above reasons, the Committee reiterates this recommendation and the call -- pursuant to Article 9 of the Convention -- for the services that help women seek justice to establish a presence in remote areas so as to facilitate access for the various groups of women who may be in more vulnerable circumstances due, inter alia, to their race or ethnic origin.202 b) Specialized personnel
+The CEVI also obtained information on courses for training officials with respect to other grounds for discrimination, such as groups of transgender women. - 248 The Committee urges States to provide more information in later Rounds on the geographical location and socio-demographic characteristics of the places where most receiving entities and the new entities are to be found, so that the CEVI can ascertain whether they are in places that are accessible and in certain areas inhabited by women in vulnerable circumstances, such as rural, Afro-American, and indigenous women.

+249 For all the above reasons, the Committee reiterates this recommendation and the call -pursuant to Article 9 of the Convention -- for the services that help women seek justice to establish a presence in remote areas so as to facilitate access for the various groups of women who may be in more vulnerable circumstances due, inter alia, to their race or ethnic origin.202 b) Specialized personnel